GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \include SparseMatrixExample_forRows.out

+#### Symmetric sparse matrices

+For sparse [symmetric matrices](https://en.wikipedia.org/wiki/Symmetric_matrix), TNL offers a format storing only a half of the matrix elements.
+More precisely, ony the matrix diagonal and the elements bellow are stored in the memory.
+The matrix elements above the diagonal are deduced from those bellow.
+If such a symmetric format is used on GPU, atomic operations must be used in some matrix operations.
+For this reason, symmetric matrices are allowed only for when the matrix elements values are expressed with `float` and `double` type.
+An advantage of the symmetric formats is lower memory consumption.
+Since less data need to be transferred from the memory, better performance might be observed.
+In some cases, however, the use of atomic operations on GPU may cause performance drop.
+Mostly we can see approximately the same performance compared to general formats but we can profit from lower memory requirements which is appreciated especially on GPU.
+The following example shows how to create symmetric sparse matrix.

+\includelineno SymmetricSparseMatrixExample.cpp

+We construct matrix of the following form

+\f[
+\left(
+\begin{array}{ccccc}
+ 1  & \color{grey}{2} & \color{grey}{3} & \color{grey}{4} & \color{grey}{5}  \\
+ 2  &  1 &    &    &     \\
+ 3  &    &  1 &    &     \\
+ 4  &    &    &  1 &     \\
+ 5  &    &    &    &  1
+\end{array}
+\right)
+\f]

+The elements depicted in grey color are not stored in the memory.
+The main difference, compared to creation of general sparse matrix, is on line 9 where we state that the matrix is symmetric by setting the matrix type to \ref TNL::Matrices::SymmetricMatrix.
+Next we set only the diagonal elements and those lying bellow the diagonal (lines 13-17).
+When we print the matrix (line 19) we can see also the symmetric part above the diagonal.
+Next we test product of matrix and vector (lines 21-23).
+The result looks as follows:

+\include SymmetricSparseMatrixExample.out

+**Warning: Assignment of symmetric sparse matrix to general sparse matrix does not give correct result, currently.
+Only the diagonal and the lower part of the matrix is assigned.**

 ### Tridiagonal matrices <a name="tridiagonal_matrices_setup"></a>

 Tridiagonal matrix format serves for specific matrix pattern when the nonzero matrix elements can be placed only at the diagonal and immediately next to the diagonal.
 Here is an example: